-You can create an account with one of the City’s approved vendors, Bird Canada or Lime, and download their mobile app to locate and unlock a bike, e-bike, or e-scooter.
-You can then use the app to pay for the time that you use bicycles, e-bikes and e-scooters on city bike lanes, shared paths and roadways.
+You can create an account with one of the City’s approved vendors, Bird Canada or Lime, and download their mobile app to locate and unlock an e-bike or e-scooter.
+You can then use the app to pay for the time that you use an e-bike or e-scooter on City bike lanes, shared paths and roadways.

-Get answers to the most common questions regarding the bike, e-bike and e-scooter share services that are coming to Edmonton.
+Get answers to the most common questions regarding the e-bike and e-scooter share services that are in Edmonton.

 E-scooters and e-bikes can be located using the related vendor’s mobile app.
 Also, the City has set up corrals in designated areas away from Main Streets, including Jasper Avenue, Whyte Avenue and 124 Street.
 You do not have to return equipment to the corral as all equipment will be tracked with GPS.
 You can find the location to the nearest corral using the DiscoverYEG map.